-We would like to apply this map on the Euler systems we have constructed in~\S\ref{sec:ES}.
+The classes $\kappa_{\eta}^{\textup{w}}$ does not necessarily satisfy the transverse local condition at a prime $\lambda\mid \eta$.
+One may however first calculate the finite projections of these classes (slightly modifying (by replacing $\QQ(\ell)$ by $k(\lambda)$ and $\QQ(n)$ by $k(\eta)$ where necessary) as in Theorem A.4 (see particularly Lemma A.6 and Proposition A.8 for the key steps) of~\cite{mr02}).
+Note that we pass to an auxiliary twist $T^\prime$ to ensure that $\textup{Fr}_{\lambda}^{p^m}-1$ acts injectively on $T^{\prime}$ for every $\lambda\in \PP$ and for every $m\in \ZZ^{+}$, which is needed for the arguments of Mazur and Rubin to carry out.
+Finally, one may modify $\pmb{\kappa}^{\textup{w}}$, as Mazur and Rubin does in the displayed equation (33) of~\cite{mr02} to kill its finite projections and thus obtain a Kolyvagin system, as desired. \end{proof} \begin{rem} Mazur and Rubin's definition of the generalized module of $\LL$-adic Kolyvagin systems $\overline{\KS}(T\otimes\LL,\FF_\LL,\PP)$ slightly differs from our definition of this module (Definition~\ref{def:KSboth}).
+It is not hard to see that these two definitions give rise to isomorphic modules; see also Remark~\ref{1-kolsys} below. \end{rem} We would like to apply this map on the Euler systems we have constructed\footnote{Modulo the existence of a family of homomorphisms $\pmb{\lambda}$.} in~\S\ref{sec:ES}.
 Note however that Theorem~\ref{thm:ESKSmain} will give rise to Kolyvagin systems only for the coarser Selmer structures $\FF_\LL$ and $\FFc$ (rather than finer Selmer structures $\FF_\all$ and $\FF_\al$).
-To be able to obtain Kolyvagin systems for the modified Selmer structures $\FF_\all$ and $\FF_\al$, we need to analyze the structure of semi-local cohomology groups for $T\otimes\LL$ and $T$ at $p$, over various ray class fields of $k$.
+To be able to obtain Kolyvagin systems for the modified Selmer structures $\FF_\all$ and $\FF_\al$, we need to analyze the structure of the semi-local cohomology groups for $T\otimes\LL$ and $T$, over various ray class fields of $k$.
 This is carried out in \S\ref{subsec:choosehoms}.
 We then apply the results of \S\ref{subsec:choosehoms} to construct the desired Kolyvagin systems for the modified Selmer structures in \S\ref{subsec:kolsys2}.

-\begin{rem} In effect, one only needs \emph{weak Kolyvagin systems} (in the sense of~\cite[Definition 3.1.8]{mr02}) for the main applications of the Kolyvagin system machinery: Bounding the dual Selmer group.
-Weak Kolyvagin systems are essentially the derivative classes of Kolyvagin (cf. \cite[\S IV]{r00}) which are obtained directly applying the derivative operators, without the necessity of any alterations carried out in~\cite[Appendix A]{mr02}. \end{rem}
+\begin{rem} In effect, one only needs a \emph{weak Kolyvagin system} (in the sense of~\cite[Definition 3.1.8]{mr02}) for the main application of the Euler system/Kolyvagin system machinery, i.e., for bounding the dual Selmer group.
+Weak Kolyvagin systems are essentially the derivative classes of Kolyvagin (cf. \cite[\S IV]{r00}) which are obtained directly applying the derivative operators, without the need of the alterations carried out in~\cite[Appendix A]{mr02}. \end{rem}